 This drink takes advantage of items that are pretty easy to get any time of the year.
 We hate to admit this, but there’s no fresh citrus in this cocktail.
 We know—it’s like an Italian chef using Ragu, or a pastry chef using Cool Whip.
 We are sure we could come up with a truly incredible alternative using freshly-squeezed blood oranges, seltzer and simple syrup—but that was not the point.
 Remember, this was a challenge based on simple ingredients, and we think the result was a triumph.

 Blood Orange Crusher

 Place a sprig of mint into a collins glass, cover with the agave nectar and add the bourbon.
 Gently muddle the mint to release the oils.
 Fill the glass with ice and top with Blood Orange soda.
 Stir everything to mix.
 Garnish with a fresh sprig of mint and serve with a straw.

 So how does it taste?
 It’s a sweet drink not that far from a mojito.
 The mint is subtle, but it’s there, and the agave nectar plays well with the bourbon and orange.
-I suppose you could use just about any whiskey if you want, and honestly, even regular orange soda would suffice.
+You could use just about any whiskey if you want, and honestly, even regular orange soda would suffice.
 Sometimes a drink like this is just too sweet for some people, so you could try cutting the soda in half and add sparkling water.
 It’s definitely an easy drinker.
-I know I’d rather have this combination than just orange soda any day!
+We know we’d rather have this combination than just orange soda any day!